matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 ### Naming affects implicit semantics

 A popular favourite among those first starting out with semantic HTML is the `<section>` element.
-While [the abuses of this element can be extensive](https://www.htmhell.dev/10-section-is-no-replacement-for-div/), what is never realized is that it has no ARIA semantics if it is not named.
+What is often never realized is that it has no valuable ARIA semantics if it is not named (i.e. its implicit role is `generic`).
+This makes it not much different than using a `<div>` (i.e. its implicit role is also `generic`).

 ```html
 <section>